Retreat Comparison

-Weekend Retreat vs Yoga & Movement
+Weekend Retreat vs Yoga Retreats & Movement

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.